CLOSE ×

 Though granular silica is still the most commonly used, spherical silica is now being packed into commercially available columns at an increasing rate.
 Spherical silica is all that we pack into our Biotage® Sfär columns.

 Spherical silica also varies in surface area, pore volume, pore diameter, and particle size depending on who manufactured it.
-These silicas can also vary surface chemistry.
+These silicas can also vary in surface chemistry.

 How?
 Well silica’s surface chemistry is made of silanols (SiOH).
 There are different types of silanols including single, geminal, vicinal (bridged)[1], Figure 2.
 It is the ratio of these three silanol types that influences the chromatographic separation results (selectivity).